scheme-live/live/live/okvslite/README.md

 that is less than `KEY`, if there is one, it returns the symbol `less`.
 Otherwise, if there is a key that is equal to `KEY` it will return the symbol `equal`.
-If there is no valid position for the given `KEY`, it will fallback to the symbol `not-found`.
+If there is no valid position for the given `KEY`, it fallback to the symbol `not-found`.

 The strategy `equal` will seek a key that is equal to `KEY`.
 If there is one it will return the symbol `equal`.
 Otherwise, it returns the